MI-AFP/tutorials/tutorials/05_typeclasses.md

 This is for converting values to human-readable strings.
 The minimal requirement for custom instances: define `show`.

-Derived `Show` produces a string that looks is a valid Haskell code.
+Derived `Show` produces a string that looks as a valid Haskell code.
 Custom instances can produce any string representation you want.
 But then you should preferably implement both Show and Read, they should round-trip: `read (show x) == x`.
 General recommendation: do not abuse `show` for pretty-printing.

 ### Read — parsing from String